24 targeted Key Stage 4 pupils from Wallsall Academy took part in this residential at the Outward Bound Trust’s Ullswater Centre in March 2020.

 The aim of the trip, which took over a year to plan, was to develop the children’s own drive for change and personal effectiveness through team-based activities as well as competition based around Expeditionary Learning practices.

-The course had been developed over a number of years and was focused on a school based but also a National target of raising boys’ attainment.
+The course had been developed over a number of years and was focused on a school based target but also a National target of raising boys’ attainment.
 The group were predominately white working class males representative of the school catchment.
 The group taken were all classified as disadvantaged and live in one of the highest areas of deprivation in the country and all were achieving well below their expected levels of progress.

 Shadow headteacher Jon Clarke explains what they did: “The week began with the two groups developing a shared set of values called the ‘HOWLS’ - Habits of Work and Learning.
 As their skills developed, their tasks increased in complexity culminating in a 36-hour non-stop adventure race across some of England’s highest mountains.